HalconDorado/CPr-3BodyProblem/Notes.md

     - S acceleration
 }

-=Integrate
+= Integrate =
+While loop {
+    -
+    - Change step size
+    - Check termination condition
+}
 ```

 # Ideas #
 What is the best size scale to use in order to minimize numerical precision error? \
-More accurate representation of
+More accurate representation of numbers by using more memory per variable -> potential tradeoff of speed vs. accuracy.

 # Milestone: #
 Solve orbit of rocket at L2 point over 1 lunar orbit.
 Use both Taylor expansion & RK or SciPy.